sergeykuzmich/inline-spoilers/plugin/readme.txt

 = 2.1.0 =

+* Fixed interaction with links & other interactive elements inside the spoiler
 * Fixed styling for the spoiler made with the shortcode, when there is no spoiler block
 * BETA: Enable support for dynamic shortcodes `[spoiler-{variable}]` (experimental)
 	* Set `IS_DYNAMIC_SHORTCODE` to `true` in `wp-config.php` to enable the feature